-2. Executive Orders 12947 and 13099 - Specially Designated Terrorists (SDTs)
+2. Executive Orders 12947, 13099, and 13886 - Specially Designated Terrorists (SDTs)

-On January 23, 1995, President Clinton declared a national emergency pursuant to IEEPA and other authorities in Executive Order 12947 (E.O.
-12947), "Prohibiting Transactions With Terrorists Who Threaten To Disrupt the Middle East Peace Process" (see OFAC legal document index at https://www.treasury.gov/resource- center/sanctions/Pages/legal-index.aspx).
+On January 23, 1995, the President declared a national emergency pursuant to IEEPA and other authorities in Executive Order 12947 (E.O.
+12947), "Prohibiting Transactions With Terrorists Who Threaten To Disrupt the Middle East Peace Process."
 E.O.
 12947 targets terrorists threatening the Middle East peace process (termed "Specially Designated Terrorists," or "SDTs") and prohibits dealings in property or interests in property of any organization or individual designated under its authority, including the donation of funds, goods, or services, and it blocks all property in the United States or within the possession or control of a U.S. person in which there is an interest of any designated person.
 Twelve terrorist organizations were named in the Annex to E.O.
 12947.

-On August 20, 1998, President Clinton issued Executive Order 13099 (E.O.
+On August 20, 1998, the President issued Executive Order 13099 (E.O.
 13099) amending E.O.
-12947 (see OFAC legal document index at https://www.treasury.gov/resource-center/sanctions/Pages/legal-index.aspx) by adding three individuals and one organization to the Annex of E.O.
-12947, including Usama bin Ladin and Al-Qa'ida.
-As of December 31, 2017, a total of 33 individuals and entities had been identified or designated and remained listed as SDTs.7
+12947 by adding three individuals and one organization to the Annex of E.O.
+12947, including Usama bin Ladin and al-Qa'ida.8